ErpNetDocs/dev/domainapi/url-components.md

 [https://erpapi.example.com/](https://erpapi.example.com/)

-2. Resource Path supports only specifying a single entity.
+2. The ERP.net API Resource Path supports only specifying a single entity.
 REST style sub-entities are not supported.
-However, ERP.net API allows many other ways to expand into sub-entities.
+However, the ERP.net API allows many other ways to expand into sub-entities.

 3. Query Options
 Allow the user to specify optional [Query Options](query-options.md).